ATTENTION

 Syphilis symptoms can take up to 90 days to appear - if at all - so it may have made itself at home without you even realising it.

-If symptoms do present, a sore (also known as a chancre) will form where the bacteria enters the body – on the dick (often under the foreskin), front-hole, balls, mouth or ass.
+If symptoms do present, a sore (also known as a chancre) will form where the bacteria enters the body – on the penis (often under the foreskin), vagina, testicles, mouth or anus.
 It’s usually painless, but in some cases it can cause discomfort, and there may be more than one.
 Sores usually clear up on their own after three to six weeks and are followed by symptoms of the secondary stage syphilis.

 There are many symptoms that can be present in the secondary stage of syphilis.
 One of the most common is a rash on the body that often includes the palms of the hands and soles of the feet.
 The rash is not usually itchy.
 Other possible symptoms include: headaches, hair loss, fevers, and swollen lymph glands.